 - The WSVBA Judicial Application Supplement (WSVBA -Judicial Application Supplement.doc);

-The WSVBA does not conduct interviews as the members of the Steering Committee live and practice throughout the state.
+The WSVBA does not conduct interviews as the members of the Steering Committee live and practice throughout the state except for positions on the Washington State Supreme Court.

 Once a request for judicial evaluation is made, the WSVBA Judicial Evaluations Chair will contact you to coordinate the evaluation process.
 As the Steering Committee is comprised of volunteers, the candidate is encouraged to submit all application materials as early as possible to ensure timely review and evaluation.

 To complete its evaluation process, the full WSVBA Steering Committee votes on the final evaluation.
-The final evaluation is then provided to the Washington State Governor, or appointing authority, if the candidate is seeking appointment, and published on the WSVBA website and at votingforjudges.org, if the candidate is seeking election.
 All deliberations, except for the final rating, are confidential.
 Candidates will receive one of the following ratings based on their application and materials:

 - Exceptionally Well-Qualified

-- Unqualified (generally reserved for lawyers with an unacceptable disciplinary history, or otherwise deemed lacking in minimal judicial potential or temperament)
+- Unqualified (generally reserved for lawyers with disciplinary history, or deemed lacking minimal judicial temperament)

-Judicial evaluations may take up to ten business days and are not conducted between December 24 and January 5.
+Judicial evaluations generally take around ten business days and are not conducted between December 24 and January 5.